From Stray Park follow the trail along the east end of the wood to the river Yealm. The cave is a few yards from the river bank in a small quarry.

 |1970||opened to the public.|

-Unfortunately this cave has been closed in 2000 after beeing open to the public for 30 years.
-At the moment there are no plans to reopen the cave, but as this may change in the future wee will leave this page.
+Unfortunately this cave has been closed in 2000 after being open to the public for 30 years.
+At the moment there are no plans to reopen the cave, but as this may change in the future we will keep this page.
 It is possible to walk to the cave and have a look through the gate, there is an official trail which includes the small quarry with the cave.